MousaviLaleh/stock-analysis/README.md

 Most tickers have significant drop in their stocks in 2018, which narrows the Steve's investing down to two tickers, RUN and ENPH.
 The RUN ticker has a skyrocket rise in the stock in compare to 2017.<br/>

 ## Summary
 Refactoring is intended to improve the design and structure of the code, while preserving its functionality.
 It makes the code easier to understand but it takes time.
-By using arrays and indexes, user can

-address the following questions:
-  What are the advantages or disadvantages of refactoring code?
-  How do these pros and cons apply to refactoring the original VBA script?
+By using arrays and indexes, I could easily surf through and work with datasets.
+Comments show us what each code is going to do and Timer is a good help to see the performance of a code. <br/>